ga-wdi-boston/jquery-dom/README.md

 The DOM is a (potentially) large object that describes the structure of our content.
 Since it's an object, we can use normal techniques to get and set data!
 In the browser, the DOM is represented by the `document` object.
-JS specifies some built-in methods that make using the DOM easier.
+JS specifies some built-in methods that make using the DcoOM easier.
 Remember!
 The DOM **is not** the source code.

 ## jQuery